Timbobeek/web-sprint-challenge-authentication-and-testing/README.md

 In the token based application, the server creates JWT with a secret and sends the JWT to the client.
 The client stores the JWT (usually in local storage) and includes JWT in the header with every request.
 The server would then validate the JWT with every request from the client and sends response.

+The biggest difference here is that the user’s state is not stored on the server, as the state is stored inside the token on the client side instead.
+Most of the modern web applications use JWT for authentication for reasons including scalability and mobile device authentication.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?